onzfonz/comp227/src/content/3/en/part3a.md

 ![GitHub screenshot of branch 3-1](../../images/3/21.png)

-If you clone the project, run the `npm install` command before starting the application with `npm start` or `npm run dev`.
+If you clone the project, run the `npm i` command before starting the application with `npm start` or `npm run dev`.

 One more thing before we move on to the exercises.
 The function for generating IDs looks currently like this: